 Theming / dark mode

-The plugin exposes a set of CSS variables (all prefixed --iti-) that you can override on :root (or any ancestor of the input) to customise colours, spacing, and icon sizes.
+The core library exposes a set of CSS variables (all prefixed --iti-) that you can override on :root (or any ancestor of the input) to customise colours, spacing, and icon sizes.

 Colour variables